Trustee Investments Act 1961: Act

-The Act replaced the old Statutory Lists system of investments with two sets of "narrow range" investments and a set of "wide range" investments, both covered in the first Schedule of the Act.
+The act replaced the old Statutory Lists system of investments with two sets of "narrow range" investments and a set of "wide range" investments, both covered in the first Schedule of the Act.
 The first set of "narrow range" investments included Defence Bonds, National Savings Certificates and similar "small" investments, which could be bought at a Post Office and did not require the trustee to seek advice before investing.
 The second set included debentures in certain British companies and gilt-edged securities, with the trustee expected to seek written advice from a person he believed was qualified to give it before investing.
 "Wide range" investments included unit trusts and shares in certain British companies, and shares in building societies.

 If trustees wished to invest in "wide range" investments, they were required to have the trust fund valued and divided into two parts – three quarters of the value in one part, and a quarter in the other.
 The quarter was to be invested in "wide range" investments, while the remainder was restricted to "narrow range" investments.
 The valuation had to be done by "a person reasonably believed by the trustee to be qualified to make it".
 This division of funds was permanent, and the quarter and three quarters became distinct units.
-The permanence of the division was the Act's most controversial section.
+The permanence of the division was the act's most controversial section.

 Aftermath

-The Act was considered a bad one, since it required a "very conservative investment policy for trustees".
+The act was considered a bad one, since it required a "very conservative investment policy for trustees".
 The powers given to investment trustees were restrictive and narrow, and the trustees were expected to go through expensive and complicated procedures to exercise them.
-The Act was criticised almost immediately for its complexity and outdatedness.
-A 1997 paper by the Law Commission called it "overly cautious and restrictive", and suggested that some trusts were underperforming because of the difficulty of complying with the Act's provisions.
-The Trustee Act 2000 repealed most of the 1961 Act and now serves as the principal piece of guidance on trustee investments.
+The act was criticised almost immediately for its complexity and outdatedness.
+A 1997 paper by the Law Commission called it "overly cautious and restrictive", and suggested that some trusts were underperforming because of the difficulty of complying with the act's provisions.
+The Trustee Act 2000 repealed most of the 1961 act and now serves as the principal piece of guidance on trustee investments.

+Subsequent developments

+Section 16(2) of, and schedule 5 to, the act were repealed by section 1 of, and part XI of the schedule to, the Statute Law (Repeals) Act 1974, which came into force on 27 June 1974.